nickdrones/HBU-Senior-Design-HAPPY-Robot/README.md

 I2C devices connected can be listed by address by running the following command:
 > i2cdetect -y -r 1

-Web UI is python utilizing the Anvil framework which can be installed by running the following command:
+Web UI is python utilizing the Flask framework and turbo flask plugin, both of which can be installed by running the following command:
-> pip3 install anvil-app-server
+> pip3 install flask turbo-flask

 Analog to Digital converter requires the Adafruit Circuitpython library to run, install via this command:
 > sudo pip3 install adafruit-circuitpython-ads1x15